haptork/easyLambda/_docs/03-hello-world.md

 Let's look at each of the steps in the above program.
 We first have a rise which is a higher order function i.e. it takes another function as input.
-Rise is the original data source in a data-flow.
+Rise is the original data source in a dataflow.
 It produces the output with the help of a function which takes no input parameter.
 Here, we are passing `fromMem` library function to it.
 This function can take a list / container variable or an initializer list with values, it produces a row for each item in the container.
 A container can be a vector, array etc. We have added dump property to the rise unit.
 A dump can be added to any unit in the dataflow and it displays the output of the unit on the console.
-The dump expression takes two optional string parameters, first for output file name and other for header message at the top of the file.
+The dump property takes two optional string parameters, first for output file name and other for header message at the top of the file.
-At the end we call run which executes the data data-flow.
+At the end we call run which executes the dataflow.

 Every ezl library call is inside ezl namespace.
 In the above example we have namespace qualifier at the beginning such as `using ezl::rise`.